-Only 27% of Social Enterprises have access to CSR funds to Scale Solutions, as per India’s first Tech for Good Report 2021.
+Only 27% of Social Enterprises have access to CSR fund to Scale Solutions, as per the India’s first Tech for Good Report 2021.
 It also says that 91% of the companies across the Industry are working on Tech for Good as a strategic priority.
-NASSCOM Foundation, in partnership with CGI, has released this report in March to demonstrate the intent and focus of organizations, social enterprises and civil society towards the creation and use of technology for social good.
+NASSCOM Foundation, in partnership with CGI has released this report in March to demonstrate the intent and focus of organizations, social enterprises and civil society towards the creation and use of technology for social good.

 CSR and Tech for Good

 The report has said that in some companies, Technology development and social development work doesn’t overlap.
 The report contains insights from the inputs received from 548 organizations: 305 non-governmental organizations (NGOs), 124 social enterprises and startups, and 119 corporates.
 It provides unique insights into how the industry focuses beyond traditional Corporate Social Responsibility (CSR) to create Tech for good solutions to help build a better, more sustainable society.

 The report has highlighted the challenges social enterprises face and the existing gaps in the social technology supply and demand.

 Clear Tech for Good focus: 91% of the organizations view Tech for Good as a strategic focus.
 61% have already established a Tech for Good practice, while for 30.3%, it is a key strategic focus and are working towards it.
 6% plan to create a new Tech for Good Practice and 2.5% is not currently looking at Tech for Good.

 Education and Livelihoods emerge as top focus areas for Tech for Good: 9% of the organizations rated Education as the highest Tech for Good focus.
 Livelihoods closely followed this as a focus area for 50.43% organizations.